 Making a List of Potential Attorneys

 There are a number of sources for leads, both for forming the list of candidates and researching those on the list, including:

-- The Internet.
-The Internet is useful both in finding potential candidates for your list and in researching those already on the list.
-You can simple Google “Topeka estate planning attorney,” “Baltimore business succession lawyer,” or “San Antonio elder law attorney.”
+- The internet.
+The internet is useful both in finding potential candidates for your list and in researching those already on the list.
+You can simply Google “Topeka estate planning attorney,” “Baltimore business succession lawyer,” or “San Antonio elder law attorney.”
 Your results will include advertisements for lawyers and lawyer referral groups, individual lawyer and law firm listings, and directories of law firms.
 Some may include websites devoted to the field of law, whether business succession, estate taxes, or elder law, which provide substantive information as well as lawyer listings.
-(I’m founder of elderlawanswers.com which does this for the field of elder law.)
+(I’m the founder of elderlawanswers.com which does this for the field of elder law.)

 Vetting the Candidates